-3.5.
+- 3.11.
 I would encourage Members to reflect on the collective mandate that the Ministers gave us at Nairobi to negotiate an SSM for developing country Members in dedicated sessions of the CoA-SS.
-As we all are aware, SSM has a number of challenging issues which need to be addressed in order to make progress on this issue.
-Despite a number of submissions from the G33 on this topic, the positions of Members remain far apart and recent discussions did not manage to bridge to close the gaps in negotiating positions.
-I will continue my consultations on this issue in order to be able to propose a way forward on SSM at MC11 for the consideration of Members.
+Despite a number of submissions from the G33 on this topic, the positions of Members remain far apart and recent discussions have not managed to bridge the gaps in negotiating positions. - 3.12.
+I am aware of the efforts being made by one Member, among the proponents, to make progress on this issue, including through the consideration of a partial outcome initially targeting the price-based mechanism only.
+However, the progress made thus far in those discussions has not been sufficient to provide me with a basis to make specific recommendations for a way forward at MC11.